- Director: George Stevens

 - Where to Watch: Free streaming (with ads) on Pluto TV, stream with subscription on Amazon Prime, buy or rent on Amazon Video, YouTube, or Apple TV

 After he saw A Place in the Sun, no less a film luminary than Charlie Chaplin declared it to be “the greatest movie ever made about America.”
-It received universal critical acclaim and box office success after its release in 1951, not least because it featured Montgomery Clift and Elizabeth Taylor, whose romantic attachment remained only a rumor but was nonetheless referred to as “the most beautiful couple in the world.”
+It received universal critical acclaim and box office success after its release in 1951, not least because it featured Montgomery Clift and Elizabeth Taylor, whose romantic attachment remained only a rumor but were nonetheless referred to as “the most beautiful couple in the world.”
 Today, however, it seems mostly forgotten.
 On the original 1998 AFI Top 100 list, it dropped off the 2008 sequel.
 The movie’s Wikipedia page straight up refers to its pacing as “soporific” and cites claims that its “melodrama hasn’t aged well.”
 I would say that, in my opinion, those are both true.
 Yet what Chaplin apparently saw in it is still there.
 This is a very well-made movie with great performances and some really interesting artistic choices, about a fairly universal story.

 Though based on a novel originally published in 1925, it is set in the 1950s and features perhaps the best known legacy of that decade today, lots of repressed emotions.
 Montgomery Clift stars as George Eastman, a vaguely sullen, and certainly lonely, young man.
 He feels like a handsomer Marlon Brando here.
 George hitchhikes into an upstate New York town that seems to mostly revolve around a bathing suit factory owned by his uncle (Herbert Heyes).
 George asks his uncle for a job, which he gets, but despite the very clear warnings not to fraternize with his female co-workers, he strikes up a relationship with a fellow assembly line worker named Alice (Shelley Winters).
 Seeming more lonely than anything, they bang (just off-screen, as the camera focuses on the wafting curtains, but we can hear Alice moaning “Oh George…”).
 Almost as soon as they do, George seems to lose interest.